Why and where to set up a Trust for Asset protection, Estate planning and Corporate structuring

-STAR Trusts can be established for an unlimited period of time, being an effective way to create private perpetual family trusts.
+STAR Trusts can be established for an unlimited period of time, is an effective way to create private perpetual family trusts.

 They are also commonly used as Trustees of a Private Trust Company.
 The STAR Trust is established to hold shares in a Cayman Islands Private Trust Company, assuring that it performs its role as trustee of a trust or series of related trusts.